knosmos/brownian/posts/a-tiramisu-from-paris-baguette/index.md

 delight and pain ―<br>
 hope that inspires<br>
 desolation that strengthens:<br>
+a blend of love, of hate,<br>
-a blend of chocolate harmony.
+of chocolate harmony.